 Where to Stay in Positano:

 There are plenty of luxurious hotel options to choose from for your stay in Positano.
 However our recommendation is to stay at the Villa Mary Suites, we truly believe that it is the best place to stay in Amalfi Coast.

-If you wish to stay at a hotel, some of the most popular and best hotels in Positano are:
+If you wish to stay at a hotel, you can find a list of some of the most popular and best Positano hotels here.

 It is said that the name Positano, is linked to a legend.